hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Ihdi! –** go! *instead* “eih(e)!”

 An imperative in the 3^rd^ persons is possible by suffixing the -u to the conjugated verb, if it doesn't change the accentuation.

-**Is maurdher nehct –** the murderer perishs
+**Is maurdher nehct –** the murderer perishes

 **Is maurdher nehctu! –** let the murderer perish!